 SEC.
-7. The Mayor.-The Mayor shall be appointed by the President of the Philippines with the consent of the Commission on Appointments and shall hold office at the pleasure of the President.

-He shall receive a salary of not exceeding four thousand pesos per annum.
-With the approval of the Secretary of the Interior first had the Mayor may be provided, in addition to his salary, a non-commutable allowance of not exceeding two thousand pesos per annum.
+7. The Mayor.-His Election and Compensation.- The Mayor shall be the Chief Executive of the city.
+He shall be elected by the qualified electors of the city every four years in conformity with the provisions of the Election Law, provided that the incumbent Mayor and other local elective officials shall continue in office until their successors are elected and qualified.
+He shall receive a salary of not exceeding four thousand pesos a year.
+With the approval of the Secretary of the Interior, the Mayor may be provided, in addition to his salary, a non-commutable allowance of not exceeding two thousand pesos per annum.

 SEC.
-8. The vice-mayor.-There shall be a vice-mayor who shall perform the duties of the mayor, in the event of the sickness, absence or other temporary incapacity of the mayor, or in the event of a definitive vacancy in the position of mayor, until said office shall be filled, in accordance with law.
-If, for any reason, the vice-mayor is temporarily incapacitated for the performance of the duties of the office of the mayor, or said office of the vice-mayor is vacant, the duties of the mayor shall be performed by the city engineer.
-The acting mayor shall have the same powers and duties as the mayor.
+8. The Acting Mayor.-In the event of sickness, absence, or other temporary incapacity of the Mayor, or in the event of a vacancy in the position of Mayor, the City Treasurer shall perform the duties of the Mayor until said office shall be filled in accordance with law.
+If, for any reason, the duties of the office of the Mayor cannot be performed by the City Treasurer, said duties shall be performed by the City Engineer.
+In case of incapacity of the officials mentioned above to perform the duties of the Mayor, the President shall appoint or designate one.
+The Acting Mayor shall have the same powers and duties as the Mayor, and, if one appointed or designated is other than a government official, he shall receive the same compensation.